Lock, Hulme & Co.

 Lock, Hulme & Co. was a bank in Pembrokeshire, Wales.

 The bank was established by a Mr Hulme, who was a bank clerk.
 He worked for the Carmarthen Bank before its failure in 1832, and went into partnership with a Mr Robert Lock.
 They traded under the name Lock, Hulme & Co.

-The Bank opened a branch in Pembroke and was subsequently purchased by the London and Provincial Bank, Ltd. (1864–1917), in 1868.
-This bank was itself absorbed by the London Provincial and South Western Bank Ltd. (1917–1918), which became a constituent bank of Barclays Bank.
+The bank opened a branch in Pembroke and was subsequently purchased by the London and Provincial Bank in 1868.
+This bank was itself absorbed by the London Provincial and South Western Bank in 1917, which became a constituent bank of Barclays Bank in 1918.

-The Bank did not issue bank notes as this had been prohibited by Act of Parliament passed prior to the bank's foundation.
+The bank did not issue bank notes as this had been prohibited by the Bank Charter Act 1844 (7 & 8 Vict. c.
+32) prior to the bank's foundation.